-- (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments: Please refer to note (6)(b). - (b) Information on investees:
+- (viii) Receivables from related parties with amounts exceeding the lower of NT\$100 million or 20% of the capital stock: None. - (ix) Trading in derivative instruments: Please refer to note (6)(b). - Business relationships and significant intercompany transactions: None. (x) - (b) Information on investees: